SNU-HCIL/2020-Fall-DCCP/template/public/md/function.md

 ```

 ---
-# To Assign a Value to Global Variable
+# To Change a Global Variable

-* If a function needs to assign a value to a global variable, the global variable must be .red[redeclared] within the function
+* If a function needs to assign a new value to a global variable, the global variable must be .red[redeclared] with the keyword `global` within the function
    * gernal format: `global variable_name`

 ```python